NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

 ### Set up the project locally

-1. Fork this repository (if not using GitHub classrooms)
+1. Fork this repository (if not using GitHub Classrooms)
 2. Clone your repository locally
 3. Run the project locally by executing the `main.py` file
 4. Evidence this by providing screenshots of the project directory structure and the output of the `main.py` file